raspberrypilearning/comic-character/en/step_5.md

 --- task ---

-Add the `.style.display` property to change your "characterSheet" constant back to `flex;`.
+Add the `.style.display` property to change your "characterDetails" constant back to `flex;`.
 Add the `.style.display` property to change your "summary" constant back to `none;`.

 --- code ---